sunteja/Internet-of-Things-PE-project/README.md

-# Heart Disease prediction of UCI dataset using ML and encrypting this data using TenSEAL
+# Heart Disease prediction of UCI dataset using ML with Homomorphic encryption using TenSEAL

 ## Introduction
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;With the increasing number of heart diseases day by day, detecting and preventing heart diseases as early as possible has become a necessity for us.
 Moreover, good data systems can improve the research in heart diseases prevention and can improve and save many people's lives. <br />